kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes, disabling the `KubeletContainerResourcesInPodSandbox` feature gate will disable the feature.
+Restarting pods may be needed to reset the information that was passed down to the CRI.

 ###### What happens if we reenable the feature if it was previously rolled back?

+New pods will have the feature enabled.
+Existing pods will continue to operate as before until restarted.

 ###### Are there any tests for feature enablement/disablement?